Graphing the Supply Curve

 The above diagram shows that on supply curve S, suppliers supply 6 units of this product when the price is $7 (point A) and 11 units when the price is $14 (point B).

-Below is an example of one supplier’s supply schedule for gasoline.
+Below is an example of a hypothetical supplier’s supply schedule for gasoline.
 The supplier is willing and able to sell the quantities at the respective prices.

 |Price per Gallon||Total Number of Gallons Supplied Per Month (Quantity Supplied)|